wh-alice/mig_sql/asql/advanced-analytics/r-services/tutorials/r-and-sql-data-types-and-data-objects-r-in-t-sql-tutorial.md

 *$ c..world..: Factor w/ 1 level "world": 1*

 As you can see, a slight change in R syntax had a big effect on the schema of the results.
-We won't go into why, because it is more properly an R topic.
-For more information about R data types, we recommend this article by Hadley Wickham on [R Data Structures](http://adv-r.had.co.nz/Data-structures.html).
+We won't go into why, because the differences in R data types are explained more thoroughly in this article by Hadley Wickham on [R Data Structures](http://adv-r.had.co.nz/Data-structures.html).

-For now, just be aware that you need to be check the expected results when coercing R objects into data frames.
+For now, just be aware that you need to check the expected results when coercing R objects into data frames.

 > [!TIP]
 > You can also use R identity functions (`is.matrix`, `is.vector`, etc.).